-An uncovering of local press stories attending Coors Brewery’s introduction of aluminum cans, and other sources, confirm and extend a complex story.
+Local press stories that covered Coors Brewery’s introduction of aluminum cans, with other sources, confirm and extend a complex story.

-Coors first used aluminum cans in 1959.
-They had been in development for years, in a company-funded, self-manufacturing scheme under its Porcelain Division, which made ceramic equipment used or sold by Coors including beer filters and lab vessels.
+Coors first deployed aluminum cans in 1959.
+The can had been in development for years under a company-funded, self-manufacturing scheme by its Porcelain Division.
+The latter made ceramic equipment used or sold by Coors including beer filters and lab vessels.

-This January 1959 story in the Colorado Transcript gives some of the research history (“4000 research headaches”) and rationale, including that the cans were much lighter than steel cans and would be recycled.
-The story states that steel cans, at least at the time, were felt to have “no salvage value”.
+This January 1959 story in the Colorado Transcript details the research history (“4000 research headaches”), and rationale.
+In particular, the cans were much lighter than steel cans and would be recycled.
+Steel cans, at the time, were considered to have “no salvage value”.

-The 1968 story states something interesting I have never read elsewhere: despite being lined – steel beer cans used an epoxy-enamel or other internal coating from their inception in the 1930s – a “minute” amount of iron entered the beer, detectable by expert tasters.
+The 1968 story states something I have never read elsewhere.
+Despite being lined – steel beer cans had used an epoxy-enamel or other internal coating from their first use in the 1930s – a “minute” amount of iron entered the beer.
+In deed it was detectable by expert tasters.
 Coors wanted to preclude this effect, and aluminum was the answer.
 From the story (via Colorado Historic Newspapers):

 Tinplated steel cans, in spite of the best of internal coatings, impart a minute iron content to beer.
 While perhaps only an expert beer taster can detect with certainty the effect of iron from a tinplate can on flavor, Coors always has taken whatever steps necessary to improve quality, and the minute amount of iron was not acceptable.

-Aluminum cans are also lined, but clearly the issues attending tinplate steel were felt inapplicable to aluminum.
-(Why this is is a separate and interesting question, but I’ve read that aluminum is neutral on the beer.
+The aluminum cans were also lined but clearly the issue affecting tinplate steel did not apply to aluminum.
+Why this was is a separate and interesting question, but it appears the contact of aluminum with beer has a neutral effect.
 The main reason a lining is still used is to regulate the discharge of carbon dioxide from the cans.
-I may revisit this).

-Hence, the lore among many consumers in the post-war era that steel cans imparted a “taste” to beer may have been accurate.
+Hence, the lore among many consumers in the post-war era that beer from steel cans had a metallic taste may have been accurate.

-Pasteurization, or rather its absence, is part of this story as well, as from 1959 Coors packaged in the new containers “asceptically”.
-This meant using a sterile environment and fine filtration to eliminate yeast and bacteria from the finished beer.
-Hence it would not re-ferment or cause off-flavours.
+Pasteurization, or rather its absence, is part of this story as well.
+Starting in 1959 Coors packaged in its new containers “asceptically”.
+This meant, using a sterile environment and fine filtration to eliminate yeast and bacteria in the finished beer.
+Hence, the beer would not re-ferment or cause off-flavours.

-Pasteurization still exercises the brewing community; there are views pro, con, and neutral on it.
-Coors’ approach historically is worthy of respect, a vestige of its 19th century, German-American roots.
+Coors’ approach historically is worthy of respect, a vestige of its 19th-century, German-American roots.

-The extra expense, it was claimed, was off-set by lower advertising and marketing expenditures.
+The extra expense, it was claimed, was off-set by lower advertising and marketing costs.
 Coors was famous in those years for under-advertising.
-It relied mainly on market penetration, abetted by restrictive distribution arrangements that got it in trouble with anti-trust regulators.
-Word of mouth, in the era when Coors was chic, helped as well.
+It relied mainly on market penetration, abetted by restrictive distribution arrangements that finally got it in trouble with anti-trust regulators.
+Word of mouth, in the era when Coors beer was chic, helped as well.